 Never let the NPS survey be the only way — or the only time — that your potential and existing customers can give feedback to you.
 Instead, continually remind them about the other available feedback modalities for use.

 Most dissatisfied customers will leave unhappy, and you'll never know why.
 They'll then tell their colleagues and friends, and your reputation will worsen.
 Negative word-of-mouth is not a good treatment for a company.
 The most unhappy customers don't take the time to explain or complain; they stop doing business with you.

 To avoid losing customers based on bad experiences, you must make it easy for potential customers to complain and give feedback.
 Let them know their complaints, and feedback is welcome.
 Keep in mind that; a complaining customer cares enough about the relationship with you and your company to bring the issue to your attention.

-Collecting customer feedback is essential in itself, and not enough companies do it.
+Collecting customer feedback is essential, and not enough companies do it.
 And it can be complicated, and many companies tend to make common mistakes.
 Many companies want to help their favourite companies improve.
-Still, potential and existing customers get obstructed at every turn by companies who give them transparently lousy survey questions, the wrong type of questions and ask them when it's too late or when their memories have faded.
+Still, potential and existing customers get obstructed at every turn by companies who give them transparently lousy survey questions and the wrong type of questions and ask them when it's too late or when their memories have faded.

-Many companies use the 'autopsy approach' to customer satisfaction: they wait until the event is over to figure out what went wrong.
-Instead, your customers should get the question while it still matters to them and while their feedback can still make a difference.
+Many companies use the 'autopsy approach to customer satisfaction: they wait until the event is over to figure out what went wrong.
+Instead, your customers should get the question while it still matters to them, and their feedback can make a difference.

 The only incentives that matter to your potential and existing customers are answering their main questions: